30 Jun How to make a Complaint against DSTV in Nigeria

 We have created a template letter for you to use.
 Get access to the DSTV Complaint Letter Template here, it is free.
 All you need to do is complete the form and the template will be emailed to you.

 If your complaint is not resolved within 14 days of receipt of the complaint.
-If for some reason, or it has been unsatisfactorily resolved, you may take the issue to the Consumer Protection Council.
-The Consumer Protection Council (CPC) is an available outlet for you to air your grievances.
+If for some reason, or it has been unsatisfactorily resolved, you may take the issue to the Federal Competition and Consumer Protection Commission (FCCPC).
+The FCCPC is an available outlet for you to air your grievances.
 Read all about how to make a complaint to them here – How to make a complaint to the CPC.

 - Name of person making the complaint